Economy of Peru

-The economy of Peru is an emerging, social market economy characterized by a high level of foreign trade and an upper middle income economy as classified by the World Bank.
+The economy of Peru is an emerging, mixed economy characterized by a high level of foreign trade and an upper middle income economy as classified by the World Bank.
 Peru has the forty-seventh largest economy in the world by total GDP and currently experiences a high human development index.
 The country was one of the world's fastest-growing economies in 2012, with a GDP growth rate of 6.3%.
 The economy was expected to increase 9.3% in 2021, in a rebound from the COVID-19 pandemic in Peru.
 Peru has signed a number of free trade agreements with its main trade partners.
 China became the nation's largest trading partner following the China–Peru Free Trade Agreement signed on 28 April 2009.
 Additional free trade agreements have been signed with the United States in 2006, Japan in 2011 and the European Union in 2012.
 Trade and industry are centralized in Lima while agricultural exports have led to regional development within the nation.

-Peru's economy is dependent on commodity exports, making the economy at risk due to price volatility in the international markets.
-The Government of Peru displayed little interaction in the public sector throughout the nation's history since the economy frequently experienced commodities booms.
-The extraction of such commodities has brought conflict within the country due to its environmental and social impacts.
+Peru's economy is dependent on commodity exports, making it vulnerable to price volatility in international markets.
+The Government of Peru has historically shown limited involvement in the public sector, as the economy has often relied on commodity booms.
+The extraction of these commodities has led to conflicts within the country due to their environmental and social impacts.